-Warren is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Warren is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Warren is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Warren who work in office and administrative support (16.68%), sales jobs (10.25%), and food service (7.04%).

-The percentage of adults in Warren who are college-educated is close to the national average for all communities of 21.84%: 17.39% of the adults in Warren have a bachelor's degree or advanced degree.
+In terms of college education, Warren is nearly on par with the US average for all cities of 21.84%: 17.39% of adults 25 and older in Warren have a bachelor's degree or advanced degree.